Wahoo vs Garmin: which bike computer should you choose?

 Battery life

-The Garmin 1040 has solar charging. - Garmin
+The Garmin 1040 has solar charging to extend battery life on sunny rides.
+Garmin

-Garmin’s battery life depends on the model; the smallest Edge 130 Plus has a claimed 12-hour run time and that stretches up to 24 hours for the Edge 1030 Plus.
+Garmin’s battery life depends on the model; the smallest Edge 130 Plus has a claimed 12-hour run time.

-The latest Edge 1040 is available with solar charging – like the Garmin Fenix 7 Sapphire Solar smartwatch – to increase battery life still further, with a claimed seven-day run time on a single charge when topped up by eight hours a day of riding in daylight.
+The Edge 1040 is available with solar charging – like the Garmin Fenix 7 Sapphire Solar smartwatch – to increase battery life, with a claimed seven-day run time on a single charge when topped up by eight hours a day of riding in daylight.

-The Wahoo computers sit somewhere in the middle, with the Elemnt Roam having a 17-hour quoted battery life and the Elemnt Bolt 15 hours.
+The Wahoo computers cover the middle ground, with the Elemnt Roam having a 17-hour quoted battery life and the Elemnt Bolt 15 hours, while the Elemnt Ace will last for a claimed 30 hours.

 How much do Garmin and Wahoo computers cost?